 FUNERALS: These can be arranged, for up to 30 people present.
 Please contact the Rector.

-BAPTISMS/CHRISTENINGS: These can take place as elements of communal worship, but with very limited numbers of people and certain special measures in place.
+BAPTISMS/CHRISTENINGS: These can take place as elements of communal worship, and on a stand alone basis from 17th May 2021.
+There are certain special measures in place.
 Please contact the Rector.

-RISK ASSESSMENTS: Since the Prime Minister’s announcement on 4th January the choir has been suspended and a generous 2 meters is allowed between households.
-This reduces the church’s capacity to approximately 18 households.
-Extra care is taken with socila distancing on leaving church.
-Clinically vulnerable people are advised to stay at home as much as possible and to engage with the livestreamed services.
-The PCC approved the new arrangements on 18th January.
-The COVID 19 Risk Assessment has been updated on the new CofE templete.
+RISK ASSESSMENTS: Since the Prime Minister’s announcement on 4th January the choir has been suspended.
+We use a seating plan with 2 meters between households.
+This reduces the church’s capacity to approximately 26 households.
+Care is taken with social distancing on arrival and departure from church.
+The January 2021 COVID 19 Risk Assessment was complted CofE templete.
 St Mary’s policies about opening the church will kept under review, especially when government or CofE guidance changes.

 GUIDANCE: St Mary’s Lapworth follows the COVID-19 guidance published by the Church of England.
 This guidance is regularly updated.
 Please see the latest CofE guidance here.
 We also follow guidance published by the Diocese of Birmingham, which can be found here.
 Among other things, the guidance given by the Church of England and the Diocese of Birmingham affects what local churches can and can’t do in repect of baptisms, weddings, funerals and churchyard burials.